 Standard representation agreements can cover all four types of decisions.
 Enhanced representation agreements can only cover health care and personal care decisions — but in those areas, they can go further, including decisions about refusing life-supporting treatment.

 A representative can help with the routine management of financial affairs.
 This includes everyday tasks like paying bills and managing bank accounts.
-The lists a range of other tasks that are considered routine.
-But some decisions such as selling or buying a house or taking out a loan are not covered.
+The law in BC lists a range of other tasks that are considered routine.
+But some decisions such as selling or buying a home or taking out a loan are not covered.

 The law excludes certain powers in the personal care and health care categories.